in-toto/attestation/spec/predicates/deployment.md

 #### Custom scopes

 One can define their own scopes.
-To avoid scope type name collisions, the scope type name MUST b a unique URI, such as:
+To avoid scope type name collisions, the scope type name MUST be a unique URI, such as:

 ```shell
 my.myproject.com/resource/v1   string: resource for environment my.myproject.com